repos-cl/CS-210-Functional-programming/exercises/exercise-04.md

 # Exercise Session 4

-Variance and Pattern Matching

 This week, we will work on the idea of variance, and on pattern matching.

+## Question 1

 Recall that
 - Lists are covariant in their only type parameter.
 - Functions are contravariant in the argument, and covariant in the result.

-## Question 1

 Consider the following hierarchies: